bbcdabao/ping-monitor/README.md

   _Implementation module providing actual monitoring plugins (e.g., Ping, HTTP, etc.)._

+  **⚠️ Note: The probe components have only been self-tested for Ping, DNS resolution, and TCP connection tests — these 3 components.**

   _Creating a custom monitoring plugin is simple: just implement the `IPingMoniterPlug` interface and annotate fields.
 The system will automatically template and inject it.
 Example:_
   ```java
   public class MyPingPlug implements IPingMoniterPlug {